ikeepo/to-be-a-programmer/docs/job_oriented_job/fastapi.md

 3. type-hinting and dependency injection system make it more developer-friendly and less error-prone. data validation reduce boilerplate code.
 Flask leaves this to the developer, and Django provides a full ORM and a batteries-included approach, hich ia great for large-scale apps but can feel heavy for API-only projects.
 Flask is simple, and Django is comprehensive but heavier framework.
+# OpenAPI vs FastAPI
+OpenAPI is a specification that defines a standard, language-agnostic way to describe HTTP APIs.

 # Difference between WSGI and ASGI
 They are both server-gateway interface in Python, but they serve different purposes.
 WSGI Web Server Gateway Interface, is a synchronous standard for Python web app, introduced in PEP 3333. it's designed to connect frameworks like Flask and Django;